 The adrenal glands are the primary player in the endocrine system related to our ability to handle stress by releasing cortisol into the bloodstream.
 Prolonged, elevated cortisol levels guarantee the liver is unable to discard and eliminate estrogen effectively.
 Elevated cortisol also leads to the depletion of progesterone.
 This increase in estrogen caused by liver dysfunction combined with a decrease in progesterone will lead to signs and symptoms of estrogen dominance.
 And all because of your chronically stupid boss.
 (4)

 Body Fat and Obesity

-Similarly, fat cells have an enzyme that convert cortisol into estrogen; estrogen is stored in fat.
-When you lose weight, there will be more estrogen in your bloodstream, causing a temporary estrogen dominance until your liver can clear it out.
+Similarly, fat cells have an enzyme that converts cortisol into estrogen; estrogen is stored in fat.
+When you lose weight, there will be more estrogen in your bloodstream, causing temporary estrogen dominance until your liver can clear it out.
 In men, an enzyme in body fat called aromatase converts testosterone into estrogen.
-Elevated body fat levels results in increased aromatase and therefore, increased estrogen levels.
+Elevated body fat levels result in increased aromatase and therefore, increased estrogen levels.
 (4)